Close Menu

 • Weakness in your arms and legs

 One of the main symptoms above, bone pain, is not a symptom we normally experience.
 However, it is the combination of these symptoms that may make you set up an appointment with your primary care doctor.
-Hopefully, your doctor will notice that these symptoms are not normal and send you to a cancer specialist.
+Hopefully, your doctor will notice that these symptoms are not normal and send you to a cancer expert.
 A cancer doctor is an oncologist.

 MULTIPLE MYELOMA COMPLICATIONS